It's all those guns from Fast and Furious, whatever didn't end up in Mexico are in the hands of the establishment.

 Okay.

-Uh uh, you know there's tax holiday.
+You know this tax holiday.

-Isn't that your social security?
+Isn't that your Social Security?

 Damn right.

-That's the only way the Social Security is funded is with the payroll tax.
+Well, that's the only way the Social Security is funded is with the payroll tax.

 Exactly right.

-I mean, if you take money out of the pool, it's gonna shrewd.
+Well, if budgeting were honest, yeah, if you take money out of the pool, it's going to shock.

 I mean the individual.